-- 7.1 Vacancies on a community council may arise in the following circumstances: - - (a) when an elected community council member submits their resignation; - (b) when an elected community council member ceases to be resident within that community council area; - (c) when an elected community council member has their membership disqualified; or - (d) on the death of an elected community council member.
+- 7.1 Vacancies on a community council may arise in the following circumstances: - - (a) when an elected community council member submits their resignation; - (b) when an elected community council member ceases to be resident within that community council area; - (c) when an elected community council member has their membership disqualified; - (d) on the death of an elected community council member; or - (e) if a community council is operating on less than their maximum membership - 7.2 In the event of vacancies occurring between elections, the community council will be entitled to fill these vacancies through the co-option of any person meeting the eligibility criteria detailed under para.
+6.6.
+Co-opted members hold office as an elected member with voting rights until the next election.